The Chronology of Renewable Energy in Pakistan: Past, Present and the Future

 With the advancement in technology and the ever-growing demand to sustain oneself, using whatever methods possible; smaller localities in the Subcontinent that were deprived of the grid-based connections and had to rely on alternative methods for cooking and heating, often used cow-dung as a replacement for natural gas.

 Pre-partition renewable ‘solutions’ such as the wind installations inspired by the Persian wind-catchers were abundant in Sindh and Punjab.
-Called ‘Mangh’ or ‘Manha’ in the local language, they were used to combat the dry-spells and the scorching heat that is all too common in the plains of Sindh.
+Called ‘Mangh’ or ‘Manha’ in the local language, they were used to combat the dry spells and the scorching heat that is all too common in the plains of Sindh.
 This could’ve been one of the very first forms of Wind-energy in the country.
 Of course, the Zorlu Wind Project came much later into existence in 2012 in the Thatta, Sindh.

-When Pakistan got independence in 1947, it inherited only 60 MW generation capacity for its 31.5 million people.
+When Pakistan gained independence in 1947, it inherited only 60 MW generation capacity for its 31.5 million people.
 For the next 40 years, closing this gap was highly necessary, in order to meet the ever-growing demand for electricity.
 In the mid-80s the Govt. of Pakistan had installed 18 PV systems in various parts of the country with a composite output of 440 kW.
-But unluckily, these systems were no longer operational in the 1990s due to lack of technical know-how about operation and maintenance.
+But unluckily, these systems were no longer operational in the 1990s due to a lack of technical know-how about operation and maintenance.

 In 2003, another organization, namely Alternate Energy Development Board (AEDB), joined such endeavours.
 Only then, some real efforts were made in establishing full-blown renewable projects in the country.
 The first wind power generation plant in Pakistan was inaugurated in December 2012 and it started its full production in 2013.